jordibaliellas/calendar-example/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.0.

+## Description

+This project is a calender app with reminders and also and api integrated to get iformation about the selected day.

+## Improvements

+There are a lot of improvements that I would have done but I had no time:

+-   More tests, I tested only one component to show that I can make some tests.
+-   Better design, as you can see the design has been done really quickly
+-   Better implementation of the external api, I used the url directly on the service
+-   Better structure of scss, there are to many things in the styles.scss

+Probably forgetting some other points

+## Installation server

+Use node 18 and run `npm install` to get all the dependecies that the project needs to run.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.